openstack/diskimage-builder/diskimage_builder/elements/gentoo/README.rst

   should put a space separated list of overlays.
 The overlays must be in the official overlay list and must be git based.

+* You can enable custom overlays using the `GENTOO_CUSTOM_OVERLAYS` variable.
+In it you should put a space separated list of overlay tuples.
+The tuples must of the form `<reponame>:<sync-uri>`.
+The overlays must be git based.

 * `GENTOO_EMERGE_ENV` is a bash array containing default environment variables for package install, you can override it with another bash array.